Hart-Open-Source/Catch-Framework/README.md

 # ELK-Kolide for Osquery

 ## Overview
-A containerized setup for ELK, Kolide Fleet server and Catch, for automated HITRUST security audits against servers/containers and MacOS workstations.
+A containerized setup for Catch, ELK and Kolide Fleet server, for automated HITRUST security audits against servers/containers and MacOS workstations.

 ## Setup
 ### Generate Certificates